The Home Team has a total of 43 Boards, Councils and Committees comprising over 400 respected professionals and community leaders.

 The National Crime Prevention Council is a non-profit organisation committed to promoting public awareness of and concern about crime and to propagate the concept of self-help in crime prevention by mobilising the support of groups, organisations and individuals from the community to work closely with the Police to prevent crime.

-The National Fire and Civil Emergency Preparedness Council (NFEC) is committed towards promoting fire prevention and civil emergency preparedness to make Singapore safe and secure.
+The National Fire and Emergency Preparedness Council (NFEC) is committed towards promoting fire prevention and emergency preparedness to make Singapore safe and secure.

 The council educates the public on the dangers of fire, proper use of emergency services and the importance of emergency preparedness.
 It also promotes programmes and initiatives to spur members of the public, from children to adults, to actively take steps in fire prevention and in stepping forward as Community First Responders to help others in times of emergency.

-The Council was formerly known as the National Fire Prevention Council.
+The Council was formerly known as the National Fire and Civil Emergency Preparedness Council.

 The Public Entertainment Appeal Board is appointed by the Minister and will hear appeals from public entertainment establishments, such as nightlife establishments, computer games centres and billiard saloons.